markterweele/windows-itpro-docs/windows/deployment/update/waas-configure-wufb.md

 ---

 # Configure Windows Update client policies

-<a name="configure-windows-update-for-business"></a>
+> **Looking for consumer information?** See [Windows Update: FAQ](https://support.microsoft.com/windows/windows-update-faq-8a903416-6f45-0718-f5c7-375e92dddeb2).

-> **Looking for consumer information?** See [Windows Update: FAQ](https://support.microsoft.com/help/12373/windows-update-faq)
+You can use Group Policy or your mobile device management (MDM) service to configure Windows Update client policies for your devices.
+The sections in this article provide the Group Policy and MDM policies for Windows 10, version 1511 and later, including Windows 11.
+The MDM policies use the OMA-URI setting from the [Policy CSP](/windows/client-management/mdm/policy-configuration-service-provider).

 > [!NOTE]
 > Windows Server _doesn't_ get feature updates from Windows Update, so only the quality update policies apply.
 This behavior doesn't apply to [Azure Stack hyperconverged infrastructure (HCI)](/azure-stack/hci/).

-You can use Group Policy or your mobile device management (MDM) service to configure Windows Update client policies for your devices.
-The sections in this article provide the Group Policy and MDM policies for Windows 10, version 1511 and later, including Windows 11.
-The MDM policies use the OMA-URI setting from the [Policy CSP](/windows/client-management/mdm/policy-configuration-service-provider).
+You can use Windows Update client policies regardless of the diagnostic data level that you chose.
+If the diagnostic data level is set to **0 (Security)**, Windows Update client policies are still honored.
+For more information, see [Configure the operating system diagnostic data level](/windows/configuration/configure-windows-diagnostic-data-in-your-organization#diagnostic-data-levels).

-> [!IMPORTANT]
+> [!TIP]
-> Beginning with Windows 10, version 1903, organizations can use Windows Update client policies, regardless of the diagnostic data level chosen.
-If the diagnostic data level is set to **0 (Security)**, Windows Update client policies will still be honored.
-For instructions, see [Configure the operating system diagnostic data level](/windows/configuration/configure-windows-diagnostic-data-in-your-organization#diagnostic-data-levels).
+> This feature was formerly known as _Windows Update for Business_.

 ## Start by grouping devices